nus-oss/cs3281-AY1516S2-website/teams/powerpointlabs.md

   * [x] Movement only in one axis - Week 6, Mon
   * [x] Rotation by reference point (for multiple objects) - Week 6, Mon
   * [x] Distribute (First and Last Shape selected) - Week 6, Mon
+  * [x] Implement toggle for taking reference from shape vs slide - Week 6, Tue
 * Groundwork for Positions Lab
   * [x] UI Mockup for Distribute along Edge, Align Vertex, Point towards/away from Shape - Week 5, Thu
 * Workplan for Positions Lab
-  * [ ] Implement toggle for taking reference from shape vs slide - Week 6, Thu
   * [ ] Implement method to determine actual coordinates of shape instead of bounding box - Week 6, Thu
   * [ ] Implement method to determine direction of shapes - Week 6, Thu
   * [ ] Point to and away from object - Week 6, Thu